SebastianKuppa/Reinforcement-Learning/README.md

 # Reinforcement Learning Game
 This game is for educational purposes only.
-It is my first Github-project, focused on getting a grasp for working with PyCharm and Github.
+2 Modes: Manual, Automatic

+Try to avoid the walls!

  No money will be made with this..